katerinanavab/javadocs/docs/unit02/notes205.md

 ### Methods with Arguments and a Return Value

 Since getters take no arguments, all they can do is return a value based on the current state of the object.
-But often it’s useful to have methods that compute values based on both the current state of the object and some arguments.
+But often it’s useful to have methods that **compute values** based on both the current state of the object and some arguments.

-For example, while we could use a ``Turtle``’s ``getXPos`` and ``getYPos`` getters and some math (remember your Pythagorean Theorem?) to figure out how far away a ``Turtle`` is from any given point, if that’s a thing we need to do in a lot of programs using ``Turtle``, it might be nice to be able to ask a ``Turtle`` directly for its distance from a given point.
-After all, it knows where it is, so why not do the math for us?
+For example, while we could use a ``Turtle``’s ``getXPos`` and ``getYPos`` getters and some math to figure out how far away a ``Turtle`` is from any given point, if that’s a thing we need to do in a lot of programs using ``Turtle``, it might be nice to be able to ask a ``Turtle`` directly for its distance from a given point.

 And indeed, the ``Turtle`` class has a method called ``getDistance`` that takes two ``int`` arguments representing an `x` value and a `y` value and returns the distance between the ``Turtle``’s current position and that `x,y` point.
-This is not a getter because it doesn’t just get an existing value; it computes a new value based on the arguments it is passed as well as the state of the ``Turtle``.
+This is _not a getter_ because it doesn’t just get an existing value; it **computes** a new value based on the arguments it is passed as well as the state of the ``Turtle``.

 {:.highlight}
 Methods that take arguments and return values are somewhat like mathematical functions.
 Given some **input**, they return **output**.